Glass 8245 for X-Ray Sources

 Finally, the glass tube is blown into a mold to obtain the desired contour.

-The final product is used for some of the most technically advanced diagnostics devices in medicine
+The final product is used for some of the most technically advanced radiographic devices in medicine.

 Long-term stability and reliabilityThe stable vacuum-tight bond is particularly crucial to the long-term function of X-ray tubes.
-This is because high mechanical forces can occur around the glass tube and the glass-metal seal when the X-ray source is moved around the patient or the examined object in computed tomography.
+This is because high mechanical forces can occur in the glass tube at the glass-metal seal when the X-ray source is moved around the patient computed tomography.
 Moreover, unavoidable vibrations occur.
-“We need a glass of very high quality, without airlines or other impurities,” explains Daniel Kutschbach, a process engineer at Siemens Healthineers in Rudolstadt, who’s responsible for the cladding components of X-ray tubes and glass processing.
+“We need a glass of very high quality, without airlines or other impurities,” explains Daniel Kutschbach, a process engineer at Siemens Healthineers in Rudolstadt, who’s responsible for the components of X-ray tubes and glass processing.
 “We ensure this by closely monitoring each processing step.”

 A successfull joint teamGlass made by